-If you can fry ice cream you can fry spiders.
+If you can fry ice cream, you can fry spiders.
 That’s the attitude the founders of the Fried Tarantula had when this snack came to mind.
-The legs crunch like freshly cooked Calamari but it’s not until you get to the belly of the beast that the real adventure begins to take place.
-As you bite into the belly a puss filled burst of bitter juices rush out into your mouth in a sudden and unexpected explosion.
+The legs crunch like freshly cooked Calamari, but it’s not until you get to the belly of the beast that the real adventure begins to take place.
+As you bite into the belly, a puss-filled burst of bitter juices rush out into your mouth in a sudden and unexpected explosion.
 This meal is sure to get your stomach churning and neck hairs raising.

 Another weird Asian food, tuna eyeballs, are massive globs of slime that encompass the entire palm of your hand!
-They are quite popular in Japan but often not so popular amongst foreigners.
+They are quite popular in Japan but often not so popular among foreigners.
 They are usually surrounded by fish fat to add to the already mushy texture.

 Chicken Blood Cubes

-A vampire’s favorite snack, Chicken Blood Cubes is truly a unique culinary invention.
+A vampire’s favorite snack, Chicken Blood Cubes is indeed a unique culinary invention.
 Served in soups, on plates, or on a skewer, Chicken Blood Cubes are a favorite among street vendors in Asian countries.

 Some say hardened blood on a stick is quite tasty, but there is just something about solid blood in the form of a brownie that is repelling to me.
 Be sure not to mistake them as black tofu.
 You’ll be in for a surprise if you do!

-Yet another lively dish.
+Another lively dish.
 Drunken shrimp is exactly what the name implies.
 Still-alive shrimp is placed in an alcoholic pool of inebriation mixed with herbs, spices, and vegetables.
 The alcohol is meant to intoxicate the shrimp, slowing its movements and ultimately making it easier for the consumer to consume.
 I’d say this meal is a bit more hospitable than the tentacle flailing Sannakji dish, which is more likely to slap you in the face for trying to eat it!

 So there you have it!
-The 10 weird Asian foods that you’ll either fall in love with or puke in your mouth over.
+The ten weird Asian foods that you’ll either fall in love with or puke in your mouth over.
 Have you tried any of the food in this article?
 Let me know in the comment section!